Grand Egypt Tour

 DAY 9 – Thu: Kom Ombo, Aswan, Papyrus Institute, Optional Sound & Light Show [B,L,D]

-Sail to Aswan.
-P.M.
-Start Aswan tour with a visit to the High Dam, Unfinished Obelisk and Philae Temple, dedicated to Isis and perched majestically on an island.
+Sail to Aswan in the afternoon, then you will start your tour to Aswan with a visit to the High Dam, Unfinished Obelisk and Philae Temple, dedicated to Isis and perched majestically on an island.
 The temple complex dates from the XXVI Dynasty, with additions through the Roman period when the Emperor Hadrian built a pavilion at the water’s edge.
 Pilgrims would come from all over the Mediterranean to worship Isis here.

 Sail around The Botanical Garden by Felucca.
 Finally, end Aswan tour with by visiting the Papyrus Institute and learn about the centuries-old technique of creating paper from papyrus, the material we can thank for recording so much of Egypt’s ancient history.
-Evening you may choose our optional tour (Sound & Light Show at Philae Temple -A14), overnight in Aswan.
+Evening you may choose our Optional Tour: Sound & Light Show at Karnak Temple, it will tell the story of the temple.
+Overnight in Aswan.

-Morning free at your leisure or you may choose our optional tour.
+Free day at your leisure to enjoy Aswan!
+Or you may choose our optional tour to Abu Simbel.

 DAY 11 – Sat: Aswan, Kom Ombo, Edfu, Luxor [B,L,D]

-Early sail to Kom Ombo and Visit Kom Ombo Temple (the Ptolemaic Temple of Sobek & Haroeris), set dramatically on a hill overlooking a bend in the river.
-This Greco-Roman style temple (actually two temples) is unique, as it is Egypt’s only double temple dedicated to both Sobek, the Crocodile God, and Haroeris, the great, winged solar disk.
+Early sail to Kom Ombo to visit Kom Ombo Temple (the Ptolemaic Temple of Sobek & Haroeris), set dramatically on a hill overlooking a bend in the river.
+This Greco-Roman style temple (two temples) is unique, as it is Egypt’s only double temple dedicated to both Sobek, the Crocodile God, and Haroeris, the great, winged solar disk.
 Everything here is doubled and perfectly symmetrical along a central axis-twin entrances, twin courts, and twin colonnades.
 Sail to Luxor via Edfu & overnight.

 Today enjoy a half-day tour of Temple of Dendera – built by Romans and Greeks and dedicated to Hathor, goddess of maternal and family love.

-Optional tour – Hot air balloon ride : As the sun rises over Luxor, so can you, aboard an optional hot-air balloon ride.
+Optional Tour – Hot-Air Balloon Ride (4:00 AM pick-up time): As the sun rises over Luxor, so can you, aboard an optional hot-air balloon ride.
 The sights, sounds, and sheer spectacle of seeing these antiquities from the sky will surely make for a morning you’ll remember forever.
 Back to the cruise, check out and transfer to Luxor Airport for your flight to Cairo, arrival and transfer to your hotel.

 DAY 14 – Tue: Departure from Cairo [B]

-After and early breakfast, transfer to Cairo International Airport for your departure flight.
+After breakfast, transfer to Cairo International Airport for your departure flight.